mikhillal/AIinES-Assignment-3/README.md

-Here we have implemeneted REStful API using and performed CRUD(Create, Read, Update and Delete) operations.
+Here we have implemeneted RESTful API using and performed CRUD(Create, Read, Update and Delete) operations.

 Created a student database using MYSQL.